Ender117/FreeNAS-scripts/README.md

 **diskfailLED.sh**

-Scan a pool, blink LEDs to locate bad disks, unblink for good ones.
+Scan a pool, blink LEDs to locate bad/missing disks, unblink for good ones.

 First try something like `sesutil locate da1 on` on your system and make sure it's blinking the right LED.
 Then edit `Backplane=/dev/ses0` to your backplane address and put the script into cron to run every minute or so.